 The idea of using the number as a function is also useful for defining iszero, a function that takes a number and returns true if the number is 0, false otherwise.
-We can implement iszero by using a function that ignores its argument and always returns false; if this function is applied 0 times to true, the result will be tru, otherwise the result will be fls.
+We can implement iszero by using a function that ignores its argument and always returns false; if this function is applied 0 times to true, the result will be true, otherwise the result will be false.

 '''

-iszero \doteq \lambda n.n \; (\lambda x. \mathsf{false}) \; \mathsf{true}
+\mathsf{iszero} \doteq \lambda n. n \; (\lambda x. \mathsf{false}) \; \mathsf{true}

 '''

 To generalize iszero to number equality, we need subtraction.
-In the same way that addition can be built on $\mathsf{add1}$ , subtraction can be built on $\mathsf{sub1}$ .
-But, although the $\mathsf{add1}$ , $\mathsf{add}$ , and iszero fell out of the number encoding fairly easily, $\mathsf{sub1}$ is more difficult. the number-function that $\mathsf{sub1}$ receives as its argument applies a function n times, but the function returned by $\mathsf{sub1}$ should apply the function one $\mathsf{less}$ time.
-Obviously, the inverse of the function will not be available to reverse one application.
+In the same way that addition can be built on add1, subtraction can be built on sub1.
+But, although the add1, add, and iszero functions are fairly simple in Church's number encoding, sub1 is more complex.
+The number function that sub1 receives as its argument applies a function n times, but the function returned by sub1 should apply the function one less time.
+Of course, the inverse of an arbitrary function is not available for reversing one application.

-The solution has two parts:
+The function implementing sub1 has two parts: